-In a related way, customers may also be unable to purchase because they do not have qualifications to buy.
-For example, to purchase goods at wholesale for retail resale, a retailer may need to be set up with a sales tax number in their state.
-Until that happens, they will usually not be able to purchase from wholesalers or wholesalers will charge them higher prices and sales tax.
+In a related way, customers may also be unable to purchase because they do not have the qualifications to buy.
+For example, to purchase goods wholesale for retail resale, a retailer may need to be set up with a sales tax number in their state.
+Until that happens, they will usually not be able to purchase from wholesalers, or wholesalers will charge them higher prices and sales tax.

 The good news is that unable customers may become able at some point in the future.
 Depending on the nature of the purchase, the sale could also be enabled through financing or special sales promotions.
 However, if the purchase is a continuing or frequent one, offering discounts or other sales incentives can become an expectation for future buys.
 So carefully evaluate the potential negative impact of offering discounts and other promotions.

 When "Two Out of Three Ain't Bad" for Sales

 Of course, those in sales want customers who are all three: ready, willing, and able.
 But more likely, salespeople will encounter those who are qualified in two out of the three qualifications.
 But as the classic Meatloaf song says, "Two out of three ain't bad."
 Let's see how that plays itself out in the sales process: